Join Bourbon & Banter, U.S. Distilleries Celebrating America's Native Spirit | Send2Press Newswire

-LOUIS, Mo., Sept.
+ST. LOUIS, Mo., Mo., Sept.
 1, 2020 (SEND2PRESS NEWSWIRE) — We can all agree that 2020 has been a tough year, that America needs a drink, and we’re damn sure it’s not bleach; it’s a better word also beginning with “b.”
 We the people want a tasty, stiff pour of our country’s brown and bold native spirit, bourbon.
 Join your fellow Americans in drinking your fair share when whiskey review and storytelling website Bourbon & Banter kicks off its annual “30 Days of Bourbon Celebration.”

 Our own sip-and-salute observance of National Bourbon Heritage Month commemorates August 7, 2007, as the hallowed day when the U.S. Senate declared September as National Bourbon Heritage Month.
 Not only was it a momentous occasion for America’s whiskey, it proved our legislators can sheath their daggers long enough to agree on one good thing.